miwurster/poc-tosca-light/.github/PULL_REQUEST_TEMPLATE.md

 Please update this description regularly.
 -->

 - [ ] Ensure that you followed http://eclipse.github.io/winery/dev/ToolChain#github---prepare-pull-request.
-Especially, we require **a single commit**
+- [ ] Branch name checked.
+That means, the branch name starts with `thesis/`, `fix/`, ...
-- [ ] Ensure that the commit message is [a good commit message](https://chris.beams.io/posts/git-commit/)
+- [ ] Ensure that the commit message is [a good commit message](https://github.com/joelparkerhenderson/git_commit_message)
 - [ ] Ensure to use auto format in **all** files
 - [ ] Change in CHANGELOG.md described
 - [ ] Tests created for changes